What is Embodied AI? A Guide to AI in Robotics

 The concept of Embodied AI began to gain momentum in the 1990s, inspired by Rodney Brooks's 1991 paper, "Intelligence without representation."
 In this work, Brooks challenged traditional AI approaches by proposing that intelligence can emerge from a robot's direct engagement with its environment, rather than relying on complex internal models.
 This marked a significant shift from earlier AI paradigms, which predominantly emphasized symbolic reasoning.
 Over the years, progress in machine learning, particularly in deep learning and reinforcement learning, has enabled robots to learn through trial and error to enhance their capabilities.
 Today, Embodied AI is evident in a wide range of applications, from industrial automation to self-driving cars, reshaping the way we interact with and perceive technology.

-Embodied AI is an AI inside a physical form.
-In simple terms, it is AI built into a tangible system (like a robot or self-driving car) that can sense and interact with its environment.
+Embodied AI is artificial intelligence housed in a physical body, a robot, vehicle, or device that can sense its environment, act within it, and learn from the results.
+Unlike software-only AI that processes data passively, embodied AI improves through real-world interaction: perceiving, moving, and adapting the way humans and animals learn through experience.
 A modern day example of embodied AI in a humanoid form is Phoenix, a general-purpose humanoid robot developed by Sanctuary AI.
 Like Shakey, Phoenix is designed to interact with the physical world and make its own decisions.
 Phoenix benefits from decades of advances in sensors, actuators, and artificial intelligence.

 Phoenix - Machines that Work and Think Like People (Source)